upperlinecode/CS-and-the-City-Curriculum/react/javascript-iteration.md

 * Add two more keys to each object in the `people` array.
 These should store each persons age and favorite animal.
 * Console.log "Hey!
 My name is ____ but my friends call me ____.
 I am ____ years old and my favorite animal is a _____" for each person.
 * Add the sentence above to the webpage by changing the innerHTML of div with the id of `introductions`.
 * Stretch: Add another key to each person object in the `people` array for where they were born.
 Then, add the following sentence to the webpage for each person: "My name is ____ and I'm from ____."
-If they are from the Bronx, have it display they are from "DA BOOGEY DOWN BRONX."
+If they are from your borough, have it display something special.
+For example, one student from the Bronx had his program display that they are from "DA BOOGEY DOWN BRONX."

 ## Close